hansamaligamage/fncsvdatastore-ts/README.md

 # Azure function to store csv data in Cosmos DB - Table API

 This is a http trigger function written in Typescript in Visual Studio Code.
-It processed a csv file and store the data on Cosmos DB
+It processes a csv file and store the data on Cosmos DB Table API

 ## Technology stack
 * Typescript version 3.8.3 https://www.npmjs.com/package/typescript